 If you already have hearing test results, call and talk to a Personal Hearing Guide about whether Eargo is right for you.
 If you don’t have results from a hearing test, talk to a Personal Hearing Guide about Eargo’s hearing screening.
 Eargo hearing aids are specifically designed to help those with mild to moderate high-frequency hearing loss hear better.
 This type of hearing loss is the most common and is caused by noise exposure or simply natural aging.
 Eargo hearing aids are designed to help you so you can hear life more clearly.
 Each Eargo device has 4 custom-developed Sound Profiles that are built on 30 years of research from world-renowned National Acoustics Laboratories and further refined with our own research and clinical studies.
 In addition to the Sound Profiles, Eargo has a mobile app as well.
 So, if you have mild to moderate high-frequency hearing loss, Eargo was meant for you.

 Financing online is powered by our partner, Bread.
 You can apply directly online by simply clicking the “GET YOUR RATE” button on our product pages.
 Checking your rate will not affect your credit score.
 A code will be texted to your mobile phone to verify your identity.
-Choose between 12 or 24-month plans.
+Choose between 12, 24, or 36-month plans.
 Other financing alternatives are available by phone.
 Give us a call and our team can assist you with your application.

 Yes, but you'll need to order over the phone.
 Our support team can help you place your order if you’d like to pay for an Eargo system using 2 debit / credit cards, or with your Health Savings Account debit card.
 Please give us a call.

 You can return your devices within 45 days of delivery for a full refund.